radiosketch/linux-retroism-nixos/README.md

 `Hyprland` (mandatory because this is my config and I said so :3)

 <br>

 ### Download & Installation 🡇

 <div style="border-left: 4px solid #c8bfa1ff; padding: 12px 4px 1px 2px; background-color: #0000003e; margin-bottom: 12px">

 - After you've cloned the repo, move the repo to `/etc`.
-Moveyour `hardware-configuration.nix` to the folder before renaming it to `/etc/nixos`.
+Move your `hardware-configuration.nix` to the folder before renaming it to `/etc/nixos`.
 - There are more steps but I don't remember them right now.
-Bets of luck. :)
+Best of luck. :)

 ### ✦ Notes & TODO Lists

-I recommend using Hyprland, as there are some issues sway has with NVIDIA GPUs in my experience.
-I will attempt to add fixes to sway if any bugs occur.

-Both the Icon theme and GTK theme are very early, I will continue to edit and improve them in future versions.
+Both the Icon theme and GTK theme are very early, I may or may not update them within a reasonable timeframe if/when diinki does.

 **v0.2 TODO List:**